If you cannot find an answer to your question here, contact us directly and our staff will be more than happy to provide you with an answer.

 Who covers WCB?

 Participants have WCB coverage through the Alberta Government.
 Your WCB history is not affected.
-For further information with respect to participant, placement host and Motive Action responsibilities please see the Fact Sheet entitled Workers’ Compensation Board Claims for Employment and Training Services Clients (Participants) (PDF) or contact Motive Action's Employer Relations representative.
+For further information with respect to participant, placement host and Motive Action responsibilities please see the Fact Sheet entitled Workers’ Compensation Board Claims for Employment and Training Services Clients (Participants) (page 8 of PDF) or contact Motive Action's Employer Relations representative.

 How do I become a Motive Action partner?